 COVID-19 Taskforce teams prepares for repatriation

-The COVID-19 Taskforce in the North has mobilized its provincial teams to prepare for the repatriation of locals from Viti Levu to Vanua Levu.
+The COVID-19 Taskforce in the Northern Division has mobilized its provincial teams to prepare for the repatriation of locals from Viti Levu to Vanua Levu.

 Eight quarantine facilities have been identified and prepared and the frontliners have been prepared and organized for service.